khalilouardini/treeVAE-reproducibility/README.rst

 treeVAE-Reproducibility
 ========================================

-Reproducing results in the "Reconstructing unobserved cellular states from  paired single-cell lineage tracing and transcriptomics data" [davelogear.github.io](davelogear.github.io) ,  accepted at the ICML 2021 Workshop on Computational Biology.
+Reproducing results in the "Reconstructing unobserved cellular states from  paired single-cell lineage tracing and transcriptomics data" paper,  accepted at the ICML 2021 Workshop on Computational Biology.

 Contact
 ======